This page was updated on 19 July 2021 at 4:30pm

 Visits involving children and young people aged under 18

 Any visits involving children should be carefully considered by the family.
-The arrangements for the visit, in particular the numbers involved and where the visit will take place, must be planned and agreed with the care home in advance.
+Arrangements for the visit, in particular the numbers involved and where the visit will take place, must be planned and agreed with the care home in advance.

 They must be able to follow infection prevention control measures carefully, including social distancing, PPE use (where appropriate) and advice on minimising physical contact.
 They must be able to follow instructions or advice from care home staff.